VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 \subsubsection{Vibrotactile System Development}

-The first step of our development was to determine the layout of vibration units on the body.
-We referenced prior work that measured spatial acuity \cite{huang2024investigating} and determined that vibration units should be uniformly distributed on the arm with 4 cm of spacing between them and on the body with 8 cm of spacing between them.
-As a result, the suit had 36 vibration units on the body and 40 vibration units on each arm (Figure \ref{fig:sec5_scene}).
+The first step was to determine the suit layout and assemble the hardware components.
+We referenced prior work on spatial acuity \cite{elsayed2020vibromap,huang2024investigating} and determined that vibration units should be uniformly distributed on the arm with a spacing of 4 cm and on the body with an 8 cm spacing.
+The suit thus had 36 vibration units on the body and 40 on each arm (Figure \ref{fig:sec5_scene}).
+The large control unit was used to drive the substantial number of vibration units, and a compression shirt was used as the garment.
+We affixed the control unit to the upper back to help maintain balance.
+Then we affixed the vibration units and connected them with JST wires.

-The second step was to mount the control units and vibration units on the garment, which was an exercise compression shirt.
-Since the total number of vibration units was within the upper limit of the large control unit, we only needed to use one control unit.
-It was worn on the upper back to help users maintain their balance during fitness training.
-Vibration units were mounted one-by-one and JST wires were used to connect them.

-The third step was to integrate the hardware into the fitness game, which was built using the Unity Game Engine \cite{Unity2020_3_31}.
-The physical layout of the vibration units on the suit was manually converted into a virtual layout and overlaid on the user's avatar, so that the virtual vibration units would move following the human body movement.
-Whenever a collision was detected between a virtual vibration unit and an obstacle, the system would determine which vibration units should be activated and send the vibration commands to the control unit through a Python server (Figure \ref{fig:sec5_scene}).
-Since collisions were binary events (i.e., collided / not collided), the vibration intensity was set to constant level (i.e., 7), as well as frequency (i.e., 170 Hz).
+Once the suit was assembled, we integrated the hardware into the fitness game, which was built using the Unity Engine \cite{Unity2020_3_31}.
+The physical layout of the vibration units was manually converted into a virtual layout and overlaid on an avatar so that the virtual units would follow human body movement.
+Whenever a collision was detected between a virtual unit and a wall, the system sent vibration commands to the control unit via Unity plugin APIs and activated corresponding units (Figure \ref{fig:sec5_scene}).
+Since collisions were binary (i.e., collided / not collided), the vibration intensity and frequency were set constant (i.e., 50\% and 170 Hz).